vladmosin/Music2Dance_TestTask/README.md

 To change parameter run python train.py --parameter value

-Graphics are saved in "gr"
+Graphics are saved in "graphics" folder